Top Three Tax Deductions for Oil and Gas Investments

 WHY ARE THERE TAX BREAKS FOR INVESTORS IN OIL AND GAS?

-Domestic energy production is a national priority — energy fuels the economy and powers cities, states and governments.
-Another reason for these deductions is the inherent risk, and traditionally high buy-ins, involved in oil and gas investing.
-Tax breaks for investors provide financial benefits for oil and gas investing, regardless of the drilling outcome.
+Domestic energy production is considered a national strategic priority, given its critical role in powering our economy.
+Another reason for these deductions is the inherent risk, and traditionally high buy-ins, involved in direct oil and gas production.
+The upside for investors is that these tax breaks can provide financial benefits, regardless of the drilling outcome.